villano-lab/nrCascadeSim/README.md

 ## Steps

-1) [Download](https://github.com/villano-lab/nrCascadeSim/archive/master.zip) or clone (`git clone https://github.com/villano-lab/nrCascadeSim.git`) the master branch of this repository
+1) [Download](https://github.com/villano-lab/nrCascadeSim/archive/master.zip) or clone (`git clone https://github.com/villano-lab/nrCascadeSim.git`) the master branch of this repository.
-    * If downloaded as a zip, unzip the file (`unzip "nrCascadeSim-master.zip"`)
+    * If downloaded as a zip, unzip the file (`unzip "nrCascadeSim-master.zip"`).
-    * Download/clone to the location you want the final installation to be
+    * Download/clone to the location you want the final installation to be.
 2) Install dependencies
 3) Enter the new directory (`cd nrCascadeSim`)
 4) Either add ROOT to the current enviornment or switch to an environment in which it is active (see [ROOT instalation instructions](https://root.cern/install/))